umbraco/UmbracoDocs/umbraco-forms/developer/extending/adding-a-exporttype.md

 ## Basic Example

 You can implement the method `public override string ExportRecords(RecordExportFilter filter)` in your export provider class.
 You need to return a string you wish to write to a file.
-For example you can generate a `.csv` (comma separated values) file.
-You would perform your logic to build up a comma separated string in the `ExportRecords` method.
+For example, you can generate a `.csv` (comma-separated values) file.
+You would perform your logic to build up a comma-separated string in the `ExportRecords` method.

 {% hint style="info" %}
 In the constructor of your provider, you will need a further two properties, `FileExtension` and `Icon`.